andyatkinson/andyatkinson.github.io/_posts/2021-09-29-unlogged-tables-bulk-inserts-returning.md

 comments: true
 ---

-By using [unlogged](https://www.postgresql.org/docs/12/sql-createtable.html) tables we can insert rows at a higher compared with a normal table.
+By using [unlogged](https://www.postgresql.org/docs/12/sql-createtable.html) tables we can insert rows at a higher rate compared with a normal table.
+But there is a trade-off.

 Activity for normal tables is logged to the write-ahead log (WAL).
 Creating a table as `unlogged` and skipping the WAL process means rows can generally be inserted at a higher rate, but with the possibility of data loss if the database crashes or shuts down without a full shutdown.